tjgran01/cfilemanual/marksmanual/README.md

 when during data collection.
 For example, if you are running an fNIRS study and your participant is subjected to two different conditions, one of high stress and one of low stress, it is important that the physiological data has some reflection of the the time in which the participant was subjected to each of those different types of stimuli.
-This is what is refered to as a 'mark' in the data.
+This is what is referred to as a 'mark' in the data.

 These scripts can be run on both the computer that the participant is working off of (refereed to as the stim computer), and a connected Raspberry Pi that is on the same network (the mark machine or